What you can buy at a pharmacy in Korea

 If you need something for a headache instead, you can say:

-We hope you found this article useful.
 For more information, follow the Go!
 Go!
-Hanguk blog and don’t hesitate to contact us about living and studying in Korea.
+Hanguk blog, our TikTok account and don’t hesitate to contact us about living and studying in Korea.

 Share this article